urscergun/genbigint/README.md

 Generate ASM, C and C++ source code for fixed size big integer arithmetic and bitwise operations.

-The generator is written in one plain C, so it can be built and ran on any platform.
+The generator is written in plain C, so it can be built and ran on any platform.
 The generated ASM code is using Intel syntax.
 I used NASM to assemble, but other assemblers might work just fine.

 There is an optional solution and project for Visual Studio 2022 for building the generator on Windows.